lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 If *som* is omitted, you may place nogle *gange & også* wrong, so make sure you have checked, whether you deal with a main or subclause.

-How to aviod mistake in the adverb placement:
+### How to aviod mistakes in the adverb placement in a subordinate clause:

 Which examples is correct: